 Expression (1.1) is actually the true definition of the term energy: the latter is the measure of interaction, and as such it is a complex number, with its real and imaginary parts being both algebraic numbers.

-1.3 Vacuum

-- A. One composium suggests the existence of an unlimited number of composiums interacting with, and regenerating, each other.
-Because of their corpuscularity, composiums are isolated, i.e. there takes place mutual repulsion.
+1.3.
+Vacuum A. One composium suggests the existence of an unlimited number of composiums interacting with, and regenerating, each other.
+Because of their corpuscular nature, composiums are isolated, that is, there takes place mutual repulsion.
 This results in every state being unique, corresponding to one composium only.
-The quantitative measure of the repulsion is the constant ε_o , the so-called permittivity of a vacuum. - B. Because of the composium's wave property, all its states are identical and convertible to each other; therefore, there takes place mutual attraction.
+The quantitative measure of the repulsion is the constant $\varepsilon_o$ , the so-called permittivity of a vacuum.
+B. Because of the composium's wave nature, all its states are identical and convertible to each other; therefore, there takes place mutual attraction.
 This results in every state being occupied.
-The quantitative measure of the attraction is the constant μ_o , the so-called permeability of a vacuum. - C. The repulsion and attraction of composiums are inseparable and produce a unity which is vacuum.
-The latter, therefore, is an unlimited number of composiums.
-Vacuum is the primary physical medium characterized by the constant the so-called velocity of light in a vacuum.
+The quantitative measure of the attraction is the constant $\mu_o$ , the so-called permeability of a vacuum.
+C. The repulsion and attraction of composiums are inseparable and produce a unity which is vacuum.
+The latter is an unlimited number of composiums, the primary physical medium, ether. characterized by the constant $$c = \frac{1}{\sqrt{\varepsilon_o \mu_o}} \tag{1.2}$$ actually the connectivity of ether, or, in modern terms, the velocity of light in a vacuum.
+Comments:

-$$c = \frac{1}{\sqrt{\varepsilon_o \mu_o}} \tag{1.2}$$